 Exfoliate your bikini area

 A week or two before your first wax, start gently exfoliating the area.
-This will remove excess dead skin cells and help the wax better adhere to your hairs, not the skin.
+This will remove excess dead skin cells and help the wax better adhere to the hair, not the skin.
 If you’ve never exfoliated your bikini line before, be extra gentle.
 Frampton likes to keep exfoliating as natural as possible and always starts with a DIY salt and sugar scrub.
 If you’re not into making your own, Fuzz has developed a natural body scrub with Consonant Skincare that is designed to effectively remove dead skin and not disrupt the delicate pH balance of the area you’re having waxed.

 Always moisturize after you exfoliate, looking for a light formula that won’t irritate the sensitive skin in this area.